edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 04.md

 In the long term, the plan for this library is to introduce higher degree Bezier for main design flexibility (5 point Bezier is quartic, 6 points is quintic, etc), and to keep the NURBS *in the corners*, so to speak.
 Bezier curves have some *self smoothing* properties that keep them from kinking in the middle unexpectedly.
 A general NURBS can be very rough *within its own borders*.

+In this case, the ControlPoly6 looks carefully at the two curves it is linked to, determines the curvature on one end, on the other end, and makes a guess on the remaining dgrees of freedom in the NURBS to produce a reasonable poly.

 * Set the poly color to light blue
 * set the poly point color to dark blue, size 4.0